Proton S70: Design and engineering

 The first generation Proton S70 was unveiled at Proton's Tanjong Malim, Perak plant and began production on 1 November 2023.
 The S70 was launched on 28 November 2023, with four variants are offered in Executive, Premium, Flagship and Flagship X. At launch, the S70 was publicly benchmarked against the Honda City and Toyota Vios, suggesting the S70 price range in B-Segment car price.

+2026 updates (MC1)

+On 12 February 2026, Proton introduced the first minor change (MC1) update for the S70.
+The update replaced the original 1.5-litre turbocharged three-cylinder engine with a new 1.5-litre i-GT turbocharged four-cylinder engine producing 181 PS and 290 Nm of torque, paired with a seven-speed dual-clutch transmission.
+The update also introduced revised exterior styling, new wheel designs, wireless Apple CarPlay and Android Auto connectivity, and additional equipment across the range.

+2026 update (MC2)

+In September 2026, Proton announced the S70 Lite and S70 Prime variants as part of the MC2 line-up expansion.
+The new entry-level variants were positioned below the existing turbocharged models and were introduced as a more affordable alternative within the S70 range.

+The Lite and Prime variants are powered by a naturally aspirated version of the 1.5-litre i-GT four-cylinder engine producing 120 PS and 150 Nm of torque.
+Unlike the turbocharged variants that use a seven-speed dual-clutch transmission, the naturally aspirated models are equipped with a continuously variable transmission (CVT).

+The Lite variant features 16-inch alloy wheels, halogen headlamps, fabric upholstery and a simplified equipment list, while retaining features such as wireless Apple CarPlay and Android Auto, six airbags and selected driver assistance systems.

 Etymology

 The "-70" suffix is correlated to it being a C-segment vehicle, similar to the Proton X70 despite being based on a B-segment Modular Architecture (BMA) platform which would entail a "-50" suffix.
 The Proton S70 was thought to be named S50 several months before being unveiled due to it being based after the B-segment Geely Emgrand.

 Powertrain

 The S70 comes with 1.5-litre port-injected three-cylinder unit with turbocharger coded JLH-3G15T paired with a 7-speed DCT, it is the same engine used on the Proton X50.
 In comparison, the fourth generation Geely Emgrand which the S70 is based on, only uses a 1.5-litre four-cylinder naturally aspirated engine unit coded JLC-4G15B paired with a CVT or a 5-speed manual transmission.